Nikhil767/PizzaOrderSystem/REDME.md

 Infrastructure - will have Repository layer
 UniteTest - will have unit test for services

+FileStorage - is the folder under which all files are stored Configurations - under this custom pizza data is stored Dashboard - under this folder dashboard data & slider data is stored UserStorage - under this user order is stored, per email respected orders will get stored

 Api url are as follows :
 for getting SizeTypes (GET): https://localhost:44358/api/Lookup/sizetype